Boundaries between the continents: European-governed territories in Africa

 There are six definitive occurrences of territories unequivocally being a part of the African continent, but legally being administered by a European state.
-Three of these are administered by France, and three of these are administered by Spain.
+Three of these are administered by France, and the other three by Spain.
 The existence of these territories further blurs the line between the borders of Africa and Europe, in particular with regard to the Spanish territories which lie immediately adjacent to and/or connected to the African mainland.
 The French territories lie within the Indian Ocean, and, consequently, are more dislocated from the principal boundary between the two continents.

 The uninhabited Spanish unincorporated overseas minor territories, known as the plazas de soberanía ("Localities of Sovereignty"), are small islands that lie immediately adjacent to the North African coastline, with the exception of Peñón de Vélez de la Gomera, which was originally an island like the other 'localities' but has subsequently become directly connected to the Moroccan (African) mainland.
 The two other Spanish territories are the exclaves of Ceuta and Melilla, which are two populated coastal cities located directly on the African mainland, both bordering only Morocco.

 Two of the French territories are the inhabited overseas departments and regions of Mayotte and Réunion.
 Mayotte is an island territory located west of the island country of Madagascar within the Mozambique Channel.
 Réunion is an island territory located near the island country of Mauritius and to the east of Madagascar (both nominally considered part of the African continent).
 The final territory is the Scattered Islands in the Indian Ocean, administratively a part of the French Southern and Antarctic Lands.
 This French territory consists of a range of minor uninhabited atolls in the Indian Ocean, located in the deep sea surrounding Madagascar.